ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

    This module uses SFTP (Secure File Transfer Protocol) for the underlying transfer protocol; SCP (secure copy protocol) and Co:Z SFTP are not supported.
 In the case of Co:z SFTP, you can exempt the Ansible user id on z/OS from using Co:Z thus falling back to using standard SFTP.
 If the module detects SCP, it will temporarily use SFTP for transfers, if not available, the module will fail.

    Beginning in version 1.8.x, zos_copy will no longer attempt to correct a copy of a data type member into a PDSE that contains program objects.
-You can control this behavior using module option executable that will signify an executable is being copied into a PDSE with other executables.
-Mixing data type members with program objects will be responded with a (FSUM8976,./zos_copy.html) error.
+You can control this behavior using module option ``executable`` that will signify an executable is being copied into a PDSE with other executables.
+Mixing data type members with program objects will result in a (FSUM8976,./zos_copy.html) error.